eugenewainaina/TutorMatch/README.md

 ## Project Structure

 - `/src`: Main application code
+  - `/styles`: Global stylesheets
+  - `/Login`: Authentication
+  - `/Sign Up`: Registration
+  - `/notifications`: Firebase notification setup
   - `/Chats`: Chat functionality components
   - `/components`: Reusable UI components
   - `/Connections`: Connection management
   - `/Lessons`: Lesson scheduling and management
-  - `/Login`: Authentication
-  - `/notifications`: Firebase notification setup
   - `/Parents`: Parent-specific features
-  - `/Sign Up`: Registration
+  - `/Tutors`: Tutor-specific features
   - `/Students`: Student-specific features

-  - `/styles`: Global stylesheets
-  - `/Tutors`: Tutor-specific features
+- `config.js` has the root API endpoint defined

 ## API Integration

 The frontend communicates with a backend API to manage user data, connections, messages, and lessons.

+## Features in Development

-The API endpoints are defined in `config.js`.
+The following features are still in progress or under active development:

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+### Parent Module
+- The parent module is still under development
+- Parents currently cannot add children to their account

+### Payment System
+- Payment processing functionality has not been implemented yet
+- Future versions will include mpesa payment and other payment methods like Visa for tutoring sessions

+### Service Contracts
+- Service contract feature is still pending implementation
+- This will allow formal agreements between students/parents and tutors about services rendered and payment

+### Technical Improvements
+- Real-time notifications are currently experiencing some bugs
+- Performance optimizations are ongoing

 ## Acknowledgements